 My Nonprofit Reviews

-Review for International Development Exchange (IDEX), San Francisco, CA, USA
+Review for International Development Exchange (IDEX), Berkeley, CA, USA

 Our world is full of suffering and injustice.
 As someone trying to do their part to make the world a more just, sustainable place I'm often riddled with doubts: Does anything we do actually make a difference?
 Aren't nonprofits on some level just perpetuating the status quo?
 What do I really have to offer to people in the Global South?

 In light of this, working for IDEX has been equal parts enlightening, empowering, and inspiring.